 You get your butt in there and you move.

-And anybody on your team that doesn't move, I'll never forget I was framing a house one time, and they had a foreman.
+And anybody on your team that doesn't move, I'll never forget I was framing a house one time and they had a foreman.

 I was not, by the way, I was not the lead guy.

-I had a guy standing over me, counting how many times my 16-ounce hammer, you know, hit the st the 16-inch spike that was going in to frame it, and he wanted three and done.
+I had a guy standing over me counting how many times my 16-ounce hammer, you know, hit the 16-inch spike that was going in the frame it.

 I'm like, it's impossible.